nickbrandt/GitLab/doc/api/job_artifacts.md

 ```

 NOTE: **Note:**
-At least Maintainer role is required to delete artifacts.
+At least Maintainer [permissions](../user/permissions.md) are required to delete artifacts.

 A response with status `202 Accepted` is returned.
-This operation is executed asynchronously and it might take time to get executed.
+This operation executes asynchronously and might take time to complete.